E-Bike Controls

 Based on the numbers, the e-bikes in our test selection all offer similar levels of power output.
 Those numbers don't exactly translate to the same thing out on the trail and each drive unit provided subtle differences in power output during real-world testing in the field.
 Levels of torque, maximum speed, power band initiation, and cutoff all varied between the different models, and although these differences weren't huge, they were very apparent.

-To test the power output we didn't set the bikes up on a dyno in a lab, instead, we rode the bikes and felt these differences while out on the trail.
+To test the power output, we didn't use the same lab-based dyno that we use for evaluating electric bikes with hub motors.
+Instead, we rode the bikes and felt these differences while out on the trail.
 How power transfers from the drive unit feels different when riding, and was readily apparent to our hypersensitive test crew.
 Torque is a measurement of the force applied to cause rotation, and a motor with more torque feels more powerful.
-Power band initiation and cutoff are also based on feel and could be determined by how much far into a pedal stroke you went before feeling the support from the motor, while the cutoff could be observed by feeling when the drive unit stopped delivering power after stopping pedaling.
-Max speed was determined by looking at the digital display and seeing the speed where the governor no longer allowed the motor to support pedaling, this typically involved a power cutoff that was easy to feel.
-We also made observations of the smoothness and consistency of the power output, as well as the transition when shifting between support modes.
+Power band initiation and cutoff are also based on feel and can be determined by how far into a pedal stroke you go before feeling the support from the motor.
+The cutoff can be observed by feeling when the drive unit stops delivering power after stopping pedaling.
+The maximum speed was determined by observing the digital display and noting the speed at which the governor no longer allowed the motor to support pedaling.
+For 99% of the bikes on the market, that speed is 20mph, which is where a Class 1 bike legally needs to stop assisting.
+We also made observations about how smooth and consistent the power output and transition are when shifting between support modes.

 Range

 The range of an e-bike refers to the distance you can travel on a battery charge under a certain set of circumstances.
 Variables like rider weight, terrain, trail conditions, weather conditions, pedaling input, and support setting all play a role in how far a bike will travel before the battery is depleted.
-To test this, we leveled the playing field and took all of the bike to our range test hill.
-We had the same tester ride each model (not on the same day) in the same support setting up and down a steep paved road by the office doing laps until the batteries went from a full charge to completely depleted.
-We tracked the ride and the information gathered provided us with each bike's distance range relative to each other.
+To test this, we leveled the playing field by taking all of the bikes to the same spot for testing.
+We had the same tester ride each model (not on the same day) in the highest support setting up a steep mixed surface, closed road.
+The return from the peak of this road is a flowy single track that barely initiates the motor, and we repeated this lap until the battery was completely depleted.
+We tracked the ride and the information gathered through a variety of monitoring devices to determine each bike's distance range relative to the others.

 Conclusion